HEIA(Q) 2019 State Conference: Home Economics: Creative cultures

-Brisbane Convention & Exhibition Centre, South Brisbane on Saturday 12 August 2017
+Brisbane Convention and Exhibition Centre, South Brisbane on Saturday 10 August 2019

 |Dr Joel Gilmore

 Joel is a physicist, renewable-energy analyst, award-winning science communicator, skilled MC, and (most importantly) a lover of good food.
 He has a PhD in physics from the University of Queensland and holds an honorary position there in the Faculty of Science.
 He is particularly passionate about the science of cooking and has presented sold-out food-science talks since 2010.
 He’s also featured on television programs such as Catalyst on ABC TV and the newly released Food Lab on SBS.
 In his spare time, he sings, dances and has visited 52 countries.

 Michelle Harris is passionate about forging a strong community of practice within the realm of Home Economics—however that presents itself and continues to evolve, and strives to engage and empower staff and students alike to tackle new challenges with creativity and excitement.
 She loves robust conversation about the challenges that face our communities (life and learning), and finding ways to connect with those working in regional and unique circumstances.
 In her quest to learn more and contribute, Michelle has found herself on the HEIA(Q) conference committee, the panel for the King & Amy O’Malley Trust scholarships, and the writing teams for the current Hospitality Practices SAS (Subject Area Syllabus) and Food & Nutrition syllabi; and the District Review Panel Chair for Townsville and a member of the Queensland State Review Panel.